andrewbanchich/forty-jekyll-theme/datascrapingbeautifulsoup.md

 show_tile: false
 ---

-## Scrapping a website for data with Beautiful Soup.
+## Scrapping a website for data with beautiful soup.

 ---